GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    Now you need to set up the transaction configuration.
-The first thing you must do is create transaction manager to manage the data source and a specification of what transaction properties are required for the dao methods.
+The first thing you must do is create transaction managerBean to manage the data source and a specification of what transaction properties are required for the dao methods.